 Although there is a 2% cap on tuition increases, many post-secondary institutions have found ways to bypass the cap and increase fees.
 Some do it by cancelling programs, making a few changes, and re-launching them with dramatically increased fees, others do it by increasing “ancillary fees,” which are supposed to be subject to the cap (until they’re not).

 Student debt is the highest in the country.

 Average student debt in British Columbia after completing a four-year degree program is $35,000 – the highest in the country.
 As fees go up, so does debt, making it harder and harder for students to complete their education and pay off their loans when they’re done.

 BC’s colleges and universities are becoming less accessible to students who need them.

-Around the province, public post-secondary institutions are cutting courses, eliminating programs, and even closing smaller campuses/learning centres in rural communities.
-Students are being forced to go online, travel further away from home, or relocate to a new city entirely, to pursue their studies.
+Over the last 16 years, BC’s public post-secondary institutions have had to cut courses, eliminate programs, and even close smaller campuses/learning centres in rural communities.
+Students have been forced to go online, travel further away from home, or relocate to a new city entirely, to pursue their studies.

 Executive compensation shouldn’t come at students’ expense.

-There has been a 50% increase in the number of administrators at BC colleges, teaching universities and institutes since 2002, and a 200% increase in compensation for administrators during that same period.
+Since 2001, there has been a significant increase in the number of administrators at BC colleges, teaching universities and institutes, and a 200% increase in compensation for administrators.
 Those dollars would be better spent on increasing access to education programs and reducing tuition costs for students.